vinci1it2000/schedula/README.rst

       cycle──────────────────────────────┘

-  All 3 parts above are optional, but at least one of them must be set on a **sheet-name**; those defined are then used as defaults for all **parameter-names** contained in that sheet.
+  All 3 parts above are optional, but at least one of them must be present on a **sheet-name**; those parts are then used as defaults for all **parameter-names** contained in that sheet.

 - **parameter-names**/**columns-names** parts::